 Owned Media in the online world means online property that you can control and is unique to your wine brand (brand managed).

-Think of it basically as the content you create on your own digital channels i.e. website, email marketing, Facebook Business Page, Instagram, YouTube, Snapchat etc.
+Think of it basically as the content you create on your digital channels, i.e. website, email marketing, Facebook Business Page, Instagram, YouTube, Online Listings etc.